fmalina/revisions-blocl/activism/lifeanaturalhistory.md

 Extinction of species and cultures is driven by globalisation, the pursuit of progress through resource extraction and economic expansion…Native people have remarked that, of the many promises made by white men, the only one they kept was the vow to take their land.
-But invaders haven’t succeeded in taking it all and today approximately five thousand indigenous cultures are seeking to protect their homelands, which constitute one-fifth of the land surfaces on earth.
+But invaders haven't succeeded in taking it all and today approximately five thousand indigenous cultures are seeking to protect their homelands, which constitute one-fifth of the land surfaces on earth.
 In many cases these are the least corrupted forests, mountains and grasslands